Jack Irons: Pearl Jam

 Irons performed with other members of Pearl Jam on Neil Young's 1995 album, Mirror Ball, and subsequently toured Europe as part of Young's backing band.
+Talking about the album, Young called drummer Irons "unbelievable."
+He stated that he "played his ass off on every take at every session," and added, "I can't say enough good things about him."

-With Irons, the band recorded its fourth studio album, No Code, released in 1996, for which Irons also toured.
+With Irons, Pearl Jam recorded its fourth studio album, No Code, released in 1996, for which Irons also toured.
 The band subsequently released Yield in 1998.
 "Do the Evolution" (from Yield) received a Grammy nomination for Best Hard Rock Performance.
 As a member of Pearl Jam, Irons brought a unique drumming style to the band, particularly in the way he played his fills and with his use of a trash can lid as a cymbal.
 Irons co-wrote the music for the No Code songs "Who You Are", "In My Tree", "Red Mosquito", and "I'm Open".
 He also wrote and sang on the Pearl Jam songs "Happy When I'm Crying" (from the 1997 fan club Christmas single), "●" (from Yield), and "Whale Song" (from the 1999 Music for Our Mother Ocean Vol. 3 compilation).
 He played with Pearl Jam through March 20, 1998.
 In 1998, prior to Pearl Jam's U.S. Yield Tour, Irons left the band due to dissatisfaction with touring.
 Pearl Jam's sound engineer Brett Eliason stated, "We went and did Hawaii and Australia with Jack.
 When we came back, Jack wasn't in a position to carry on.
 He made that decision more or less by himself.
 He can be a really great drummer but he had difficulty on tour putting out the energy for the length of shows they were doing.
 I don't know if he thought they'd put things on hold for him."
 Vedder said, "I think that him deciding that he wasn't going to be in the band really hurt."
 Coincidentally, Matt Cameron, from the recently split Soundgarden, replaced him again as he did four years prior on Eleven's Thunk.